ngarbezza/testy/doc/developer_notes.md

 # Testy Developer Notes

 This article serves as a guide for Testy devs.
 It contains useful information about local development and testing.

+## Run configuration for Webstorm

+The recommended IDE to work with Testy is Webstorm.
+The project includes a run configuration called `[testy] current file` which is convenient to just run the file you're currently on.

 ## Working with a playground